jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

    a.
 Signs for religious education and bathrooms.
 Signs done but need to printed.

    b.
 Do we need a "steward" of the building?
 Question should be put forward to nominating?
-      Discuss with Peter, who has experience with previous stewardship, about responsiblities about heat and about managing renting Meeting House.
+      Discuss with Peter, who has experience with previous stewardship, about responsibilities about heat and about managing renting Meeting House.
 Clerk asked that Nominating Committee talk with Peter about getting a job description for Meeting consideration.